rzcastilho/do_it/README.md

 # Do It

-Elixir Command Line Interface Framework.
+Elixir Command Line Interface Library.

-A framework that helps to develop command line tools with Elixir.
+A library that helps to develop CLI tools with Elixir.

 ## Installation